oddjobs-maple/odd_jobs/out/README.md

 ### Notes

 Permamagicians are typically unconstrained (although they can, of course, be mixed with other odd jobs, e.g. LUK mage), except that they cannot take second job advancement.

+Permamagicians never have issues with mastery, attack reach, nor accuracy, and they are the second most durable perma-first-jobbber, after the permawarrior.
+They still, however, suffer from a lack of multi-target attacks and of mobility (no Teleport).

 ## Gish